franco-on-git/Scripts-and-Commands/PoSH-TEMPLATES/PoSh-PopUp-Select-Window.md

 > [!NOTE]
-> - Template that uses a popup box to select a file or folder
+> - Template that uses a popup box to select a file or folder.
-> - Reference the "Get-File" as as source of the target
+> - Reference the "Get-File" function name as as source of the target.

 # Copy Command:
 ```